Tibbee/io_carnivores/README.md

 ## Exporting 3DF

 In any Blender document, select the mesh you wish to export as 3DF model, and select File/Export/3DF.
 Specify the file to be written and any configuration options.
+Since 3DF uses integer UV coordinates (matching with the size of the texture), with a maximum texture size of 256x256, the script currently generates UVs that assume the use of a 256x256 texture.

 ## Exporting VLT